Cal Poly Mustangs: Men's soccer

 The Cal Poly Mustangs men's soccer team has had success in recent years.
 In 2008, coach Paul Holocher led his team to the NCAA Division I tournament; they went on to beat UCLA and ended up losing to UC Irvine in the second round.
 Coach Steve Sampson led the team back to the NCAA tournament in 2015, and three Cal Poly players were selected in the 2016 MLS SuperDraft, tied for the seventh-most nationally.

 Cal Poly soccer has a strong fan base, averaging 2,017 fans per match in 2019, ranking No. 5 across the country.
 In 2011, CollegeSoccerNews.com chose Cal Poly vs. UC Santa Barbara as the No. 1 rivalry in college soccer.
 Since 2007, the rivalry matches have regularly drawn upwards of 8,000 fans.

 The men's soccer team have an NCAA Division I Tournament record of 1–3 through three appearances and have never advanced past the second round:

 Women's soccer

-Cal Poly's women's soccer program is coached by Alex Crozier, formerly an assistant coach at Santa Clara under Jerry Smith.
-Entering the 2022 season, Crozier held a won-loss-draw career record of 296-208-56 in 30 previous seasons (including the canceled year of 2020), ranking No. 30 in NCAA history for career head coaching wins among active coaches.

-The Mustangs have an NCAA Division I Tournament record of 1-5 through five appearances, with the win coming over Fresno State in the first round in 1999, 2-1 in Fresno.
-Cal Poly fell 3-1 at Stanford in the second round.
+Cal Poly's women's soccer program is coached by Bernardo Silva, who took over following the retirement of Alex Crozier (with a won-loss-draw career record of 325–234–70 overall in 33 seasons, ranking No. 36 in NCAA history for career head coaching victories).
+The Mustangs have an NCAA Division I Tournament record of 1–5 through five appearances, with the win coming over Fresno State in the first round in 1999, 2–1 in Fresno.
+Cal Poly fell 3–1 at Stanford in the second round.